 Recently, there has been an uptick in disasters and emergencies.
 During crisis, it is essential to prepare to help our furry friends and hoomans.
 The media highlights prep easing hooman suffering.
-However, animal rescues are ready for anything as well.
+However, animal rescues are ready for anything too.
 We wanted to share how rescues prepare to help their residents, caregivers, prospective adopters, and families under financial strain.

 Did you know a large chunk of the Small Pet Select Staff volunteers in rescues?
 Two of them assisted in the Bunderground Railroad stop at Colorado House Rabbit Society (COHRS), pictured above.
 Additionally, many rescues are active in Small Pet Select’s Ambassador program.
 For more information, you can go here to sign up.

 - Foster Homes: Rescues need tons of help during crisis situations.
 Regrettably, some animal rescues must close their doors.
 However, the residents need care, so where do they go?
 Many such as COHRS, requested foster homes for about 140 bunnies.
 In "vacation" homes, the rabbits continue to get the best care possible.
 Relocating the rabbits also protects the volunteers, i.e., so they don’t have to leave their homes to care for the rabbits in the Bunny Barn.

 - Requesting donations: If you’re unable to foster or volunteer but want to help ... donate for emergency preparation.
 Rescues need supplies, enrichment items, or money.
 Be sure to check their websites or social media for their needs.
 Also, check their guidelines on how and where to donate goods.

 Staying Open with Reduced Services

 As a community resource, many rescues are open during emergencies.
 They may adjust or postpone their open hours, services, and events as animal rescues are ready for anything.